Meeco/cryppo/README.md

 ## Development

+### Setup

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+### Testing

+Run `rake spec`.

+### Releasing a new version

+Use semantic versioning.

+Update the version in following files:
+* cryppo/lib/version.rb
+* RELEASE.md - Don't remove `## Unreleased`.
+Instead, add the new version as a h2 heading *underneath*.
+* Gemfile.lock

+Ensure the RELEASE.md has been updated with all the changes/fixes/additions.
+Ensure the README.md has been updated to reflect all the changes in this release.
+Ensure new specs have been added for new features.
+Ensure the specs pass.
+Commit the changes.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags.
+To release, run `bundle exec rake release`.
+This will create a git tag for the version, and push git commits and tags.

 ## Contributing